-In this 1753 etching Giuseppe Vasi showed a luxury coach crossing Piazza S. Maria in Trastevere; it was however a rather unusual event; the rich did not live in Trastevere, the quarter of Rome on the other side of the River Tiber (trans Tiberim); Palazzo S. Callisto, the imposing palace to the left of the basilica was not the mansion of a noble family, but a hostel for the friars of S. Paolo fuori le Mura who lived there in summer, when the location of their monastery was unhealthy.
+In this 1753 etching Giuseppe Vasi showed a luxury coach crossing Piazza S. Maria in Trastevere; it was however a rather unusual event; the rich did not live in Trastevere, the quarter of Rome on the other side of the River Tiber (trans Tiberim); Palazzo S. Callisto, the imposing palace to the left of the basilica was not the mansion of a noble family, but a hostel for the monks of S. Paolo fuori le Mura who lived there in summer, when the location of their monastery was unhealthy.

 In the etching Vasi depicted also aspects more in line with the everyday aspect of Trastevere: two men carrying a large basket and a carriage entering the square from Stradone di S. Francesco a Ripa.
 They transported commodities from Porto di Ripa Grande, the river harbour of Rome, to Ponte Sisto and the city centre.

 The view is taken from the green dot in the small 1748 map here below.
 In the description below the plate Vasi made reference to: 1) Palazzo S. Callisto; 2) S. Maria in Trastevere; 3) Deanery of the church.
 The map shows also: 4) Chiesa di S. Callisto; 5) Cappella di S. Maria della Clemenza; 6) the "smallest house of Trastevere".

 The view in May 2010 (in the early morning)

 The two small fountains shown in the plate, most likely troughs for horses and donkeys, do not exist any longer, the piazza has a modern paving and minor changes have affected the fašade of the church.
 To take a photo of Piazza S. Maria in Trastevere which is evocative of the past is not always easy; during most of the day and late into the night a crowd sits on the steps surrounding the fountain and at dawn a "carpet" of bottles and cans litters the square.